Work with the SOAP API

 The SOAP API allows emails to be sent in a variety of character sets.
 However, this broad support does not guarantee that content is correctly displayed across international email clients.
 Test international emails extensively.

 The default encoding for outbound email is us-ascii.
 The default can be overridden with any of the following encoding types:

 The character set of an email can be overridden when the Email object is created or when the email is associated with a Send object.
 For example:

 Unicode is supported for the email subject line, HTML body, and text body.
 For example:

-Unicode is also supported for attribute values if Marketing Cloud does not serve as database of record.
+Unicode is also supported for attribute values if Marketing Cloud Engagement doesn't serve as database of record.

 It is possible to create different TriggeredSendDefinitions for each language - complete with different email content types and headers and footers.
 For example, if an application needs to support Chinese and Unicode content types for transactional emails, you can programmatically reference the associated TriggeredSendDefinitions as follows:

 The benefits of this approach include a single account for all content types and rollup reporting by language.